-It must be shown that lateness hindered the employee’s ability to fulfil their essential job duties.
-Furthermore, other factors will be looked at such as whether or not the late employee stayed at work later or came in earlier to make-up for lost time.
+It must be shown that lateness hindered the employee’s ability to fulfill their essential job duties.
+Furthermore, other factors will be looked at such as whether or not the employee stayed at work later or came in earlier next time to make-up for lost time.

 If the employer has tolerated lateness and early departures, it will not be allowed to dismiss employees on this ground unless it clearly states that it will forthwith require strict adherence to a stated work schedule.

 Is an employee’s absenteeism due to illness cause for dismissal?

 Absenteeism due to illness is not cause for dismissal unless it is so severe as to amount to frustration of the contract of employment.
 Even when the illness is brought on by imprudence, the resulting absence from work will not be cause for summary dismissal.

 If an employee’s lateness or absenteeism is due to an illness, disability, or other “prohibited grounds” under the Ontario Human Rights Code, reasonable accommodation should be put in place.
 It is always advisable for the employer to consult an employment lawyer before terminating such an employee.

 If you are looking for legal advice in connection to absenteeism and lateness in the workplace, Top Toronto employment lawyer, Stacey ball can advise you on your legal options.
 Please call us at 416-921-7997, extension 227.